-Military and Security Personnel 700,000 total.
-Regular army ground force is about 350,000, Revolutionary Guard Corps (IRGC) ground force is about 125,000.
+Military and Security Personnel 525,000 total military (not including internal security forces).
+Regular army ground force is about 350,000, Revolutionary Guard Corps (IRGC) ground force is about 100,000.
 IRGC navy is about 20,000 and regular navy is about 18,000.
 Regular Air Force has about 30,000 personnel and IRGC Air Force (which runs Iran's missile programs) is of unknown size.
-Security forces number about 40,000-60,000 law enforcement forces, with another 100,000 Basij (volunteer militia under IRGC control) permanently deployed.
-Hundreds of Tanks thousands of additional Basij could be mobilized in the event of an all-out war.
-1,650+ Includes 480 Russian-made T-72.
+IRGC-Qods Force numbers about 20,000.
+Security forces number about 40,000-60,000 law enforcement forces, and 100,000 Basij (volunteer militia under IRGC control) performing security dutes as well.
+Hundreds of thousands of additional Basij could be mobilized in the event of an allout war.
+Tanks 1,650+ Includes 480 Russian-made T-72.
 Iran reportedly discussing purchase of Russian-made T-90s.
 Surface Ships and Submarines 100+ (IRGC and regular Navy) Includes 4 Corvette and 10 China-supplied Houdong; 50+ IRGC-controlled patrol boats and small boats.)
 Three Kilo subs (reg.
 Navy controlled), and 14 North Korea-designed midget subs.
 Iran claimed on November 29, 2007, to have produced a new small sub equipped with sonar-evading technology, and it deployed four Iranian-made "Ghadir class" subs to the Red Sea in June 2011.
 Iran reportedly seeks to buy from Russia additional frigates and submarines.
 Iran has stockpiled a wide array of naval mines.
+Naval Mines About 3,000 - 5,000, including contact and influence mines Combat Aircraft/ Helicopters 330+ Includes 25 MiG-29 and 30 Su-24.
+Still dependent on U.S. F-4s, F-5s and F-14 bought during Shah's era.
+Iran reportedly negotiating with Russia to purchase Su-30s (Flanker) equipped with advanced air to air and air to ground missiles (Yakhont antiship missile).
+Iran reportedly seeks to purchase Russia-made Mi-17 attack helicopters.
+Artillery and Artillery Rockets Iran fields various fixed and towed artillery systems and multiple rocket launchers.
+Iran has developed "Explosively Formed Projectiles" (EFPs)-anti-tank rockets used to significant effect by pro-Iranian militias against U.S. forces in Iraq (2003-2011).
+Iran provides the weapon to other regional allies and proxies as well.
+Air Defense Iran fields various surface-to-air missile systems, including the Russian-made SA-14 (Gremlin) and SA-7 (Grail), as well as U.Smade I-Hawks received from the 1986 "Iran-Contra" exchanges.
+Iran might also have some Stingers acquired in Afghanistan.
+Russia delivered to Iran (January 2007) 30 anti-aircraft missile systems (Tor M1), worth over \$1 billion.
+In December 2007, Russia agreed to sell five batteries of the highly capable S-300 air defense system at an estimated cost of \$800 million.
+Sale of the system did not technically violate U.N.
+Resolution 1929, because the system is not covered in the U.N.
+Registry on Conventional Arms, but Russia refused to deliver the system as long as that sanction remained in place.
+After the April 2, 2015, framework nuclear accord, Russia delivered the S-300 delivery and it is operational.
+Iran reportedly also seeks to buy Russia's S-400 anti-aircraft system.
+Drones Ababil, Shahed (some in strike roles), Mohajer (some in strike role); Toufan (attack); Foutros (some in strike role); Fotros, Karrar, Hemaseh, IRN-170